-Managing payroll is probably on most business owners’ list of tasks they least enjoy.
+Managing small business payroll is probably on most business owners’ list of tasks they least enjoy.
 Keeping track of even a few employees can quickly become complicated.
 A busy small business owner or entrepreneur has a couple options to ease the strain: outsource payroll or keep it in-house and opt for a software program like Quickbooks.

 Keeping Payroll In-House